vk1cd314/Blog/vk1cd314blog/content/posts/asynctask.md

 ```
 > This can be due to a wrong api URL or a weak internet

-Any Error critical error calls the onCancelled() methode.
-It is a good point to debug network call errors
+Any critical error calls the onCancelled() method.
+Overriding this method is a good practice to debug network call errors.

 ## Referenes
 1. [AsyncTask theory](https://youtu.be/zHGgSd1wvxY)